-Selena Gomez Shares Kind Words About Her Newly Married Ex, Justin Bieber
+Selena Gomez Shares Kind Words About Her Newly-Married Ex, Justin Bieber

 “This was his first great love, and while he was young and traveling around the world as a superstar, he learned a great deal from her,” a source said, according to People.

 However, since the news of Bieber’s marriage hit the press, Gomez has made an excellent recovery, and had plenty of time to think her emotions through.
 Gomez and Bieber were one of the most famous celebrity couples during the years they were together.
-While the couple’s relationship was very on and off again, they have been split for quite some time, and it’s only natural that they would be moving on from each other.
-It’s still obvious that the former couple still cares about each other, which is probably why Gomez has finally thrown her full support behind Bieber’s wedding plans.
+While the couple’s relationship was very on-again and off-again, they have been split for quite some time, and it’s only natural that they would be moving on from each other.
+It’s still obvious that the former couple still cares about each other, which is probably why Gomez has finally thrown her full support behind Bieber’s marriage.

 In footage from her Instagram Live, @selenagomez says her new album is "coming very soon" https://t.co/VxKWr0J1cQ pic.twitter.com/wBREZ49kYG